warpspeed6/awstools/README.md

 Collection of AWS scripts
 # Details
 ======================
-* bucketexists.py: Checks if bucket exists or you are good to create it.
+* bucketexists.py: Checks if bucket exists or you are good to create it.a

 ======================
 * approver.py: Auto Approves a ACM Certificate Request.
 There was a manual step required when stacks come up and request a certificate.
 The stack for lambda function drops the emails in the s3 bucket.
 S3 bucket generates an event and triggers the lambda.